 In Praise Of Doubt

-If there are so many clinical, professional, and literary examples of how doubt is considered undesirable, then what could possibly be praiseworthy about doubt?
-Hindsight being 20-20, you don’t need to think too far back for examples.
-Just think of how the current economic crisis might have been mitigated if some of our business and political leaders had at least a modicum of prospective doubt about the wisdom of their decisions (“no down payment teaser loans,” “de-regulating the securities industry,” “bank’s 30-1 leverage,” “credit default swaps”).
+If there are so many clinical, professional, and literary examples of doubt being considered undesirable, what could be praiseworthy about doubt?
+Hindsight being 20-20, you don't need to think too far back for examples.
+Just think of how the current economic crisis might have been mitigated if some of our business and political leaders had at least a modicum of perspective doubt about the wisdom of their decisions ("no down payment teaser loans," "de-regulating the securities industry," "bank's 30-1 leverage," "credit default swaps").
 For them, doubt would have tempered hubris, the pride that went before the fall.

-There are two sides to the “doubting” coin.
+There are two sides to the "doubting" coin.
 Doubt in the negative sense is associated with people who are nervous, obsessive, and fearful.
-The doubtful person is often the type who is thought to be “white knuckling” it through life.
-This is the kind of doubting that is terrified of uncertainty or risk.
-It’s what we might call “amateur doubting”.
+The doubtful person is often the type who is thought to be "white knuckling" it through life.
+This is the doubting that is terrified of uncertainty or risk.
+It's what we might call "amateur doubting."